Triex/nft-gallery/README.md

 ## 🐳 Docker
-If you just want to try out our KodaDot on Kusama and have a full local setup with a local node, we assume you have [docker](https://docs.docker.com/get-docker/) and docker-compose installed.
+If you just want to try out our ForkDot on Kusama and have a full local setup with a local node, we assume you have [docker](https://docs.docker.com/get-docker/) and docker-compose installed.
 We have are building [images from develop and master branch](https://hub.docker.com/r/yangwao/kodadot/tags?page=1&ordering=last_updated)

 ```
 docker-compose pull && docker-compose up
 ```

-If you want to run just KodaDot
+If you want to run just ForkDot
 ```
 docker-compose up kodadot
 ```

-Build docker image of KodaDot
+Build docker image of ForkDot
 ```
 docker build -t hello/kodadot .
 ```